Pierre-vh/Fox/Moonshot/src/Moonshot/upcoming_refactor.md

 Some of the code deleted earlier will need to be replaced.
 This is the tasklist:

 * New options system.
 Will use an .def file -generated enum class to generate the options.
 At first, there will only be Flags (flag is set or not set, no value held).
 Currently I don't need specific options values to tweak the interpreter.
 (My main focus right now is not customizability, but finishing the interpreter and start getting nice results!)
 * New test system.
-Design goals : ease of use, more customizable (show condensed, show detailed, show ASTs, etc)
+Design goals : ease of use, more control over everything (show condensed, show detailed, show ASTs, etc) Desired behaviour: When a test is fine, only display the category and status, e.g.: `PARSER TESTS: SUCCESS` but when a test went wrong show the breakdown of what happened (Test that failed, filepath, context logs, phase that went wrong) to the specific test.
+Of course some flags will be added to have complete breakdown for every test, like "-detailed-tests" (to list every single test) "-show-tests-asts" (to call dumper on parsed tests nodes), etc.
 * New ASTLiteral nodes to express different literal types : string, char, float, int, bool